4paradigm/OpenMLDB/docs/en/reference/sql/ddl/CREATE_INDEX_STATEMENT.md

 CREATE INDEX index2 ON t5 (col2);
 -- SUCCEED
 ```
-**Note**: If `OPTIONS` is not specified, the created index cannot be use in the SQL to serving online as deployment.
+**Note**: If `OPTIONS` is not specified, the created index cannot be used in the SQL to serving online as deployment.

 We can also set ts column as below:
 ```SQL